 12. American InterContinental University

-Why It’s a Great Choice: Classes at American InterContinental University are not synchronous.
-Instead, students take classes when they want to, not when an instructor indicates class is in session.
+Why It’s a Great Choice: The online courses at American InterContinental University are not synchronous.
+Instead, online learners take classes when they want to, not when an instructor indicates class is in session.
 AIU understands a busy schedule and offers 24/7 support.
-AIU says that 4 out of 5 online students give positive feedback on the AIU online learning platform.
+AIU reports that 4 out of 5 online students give positive feedback on the AIU online learning platform.

 Other Considerations: American InterContinental University is accredited by The Higher Learning Commission and a member of the North Central Association.